 To open the meter box, use a long screwdriver to remove the lid.
 Be careful not to disconnect the antenna from the meter inside the box.
 Be cautious of insects or other small animals that may have taken up residence inside the box.

-Keep it trimmed - You'll be able to turn off your water meter quickly in the event of an emergency if you can easily find it.
+Keep it trimmed with a 3-foot clearance - You'll be able to turn off your water meter quickly in the event of an emergency if you can easily find it.
 Know where your water meter is and cut the plants back every month or so.

 The district implemented its automatic meter reading (AMR) system in 2012.
 Water meters are not regularly visited by PID employees - meaning the plants may have grown up around the meters, making them hard to spot.
 In case of an emergency, knowing where the meter is and being able to quickly access it will make it much easier to turn off the property's water at the meter, if necessary.